The Early Cricket Library

 The Young Cricketer’s Tutor – John Nyren (1833)

 The great cricket book.
 The first, and ostensively, the main part, The Young Cricketer’s tutor, is largely copied from Boxhall.
-It is the second part, The Cricketers of My Time (and its accompanying article A few Memoranda Respecting the Progress of Cricket) that gives his perspective of the great years of Hambledon and brings Eighteenth Century cricket to life.
-A also important is the third part, Reprinted many times, notably in Lucas, The Hambledon Men which is reproduced on this site.
+It is the second part, The Cricketers of My Time that gives his perspective of the great years of Hambledon and brings Eighteenth Century cricket to life.
+Also important is the third part, A few Memoranda Respecting the Progress of Cricket.
+Reprinted many times, notably in Lucas, The Hambledon Men which is reproduced on this site.

-You can also read The Cricketers of My Time and the Memoramda here.
+You can also read The Cricketers of My Time and the Memoranda here.

 The Cricket Field – Rev James Pycroft – (1859)